Xe/site/blog/social-quandry-devops-2022-03-17.markdown

 This has human costs too.
-At one of my past jobs doing more sysadmin-y things (it was marketed as a devops hybrid role, but the "hybrid" part was more of "frantically patch up the sinking ship with code" and not traditional software development) and I was the pager bitch for a week at a time.
-Sleep is really essential to helping you function properly at your job.
+At one of my past jobs doing more sysadmin-y things (it was marketed as a devops hybrid role, but the "hybrid" part was more of "frantically patch up the sinking ship with code" and not traditional software development).
+Sleep is really essential to helping you function properly to do your job.
 During the times when I was pager bitch, there was at least a 1/8 chance that I would be woken up in the middle of the night to handle a problem.
 I had to change my pager tone 15 times and still get goosebumps hearing those old sounds nearly a decade later.
-This ended up catalyzing anxiety that I still feel today.
+This ended up being a huge factor in my developing anxiety issues that I still feel today.
 I ended up getting addicted to weed really bad for a few years.
 I admit that I'm really not the most robust person in the world, but these things add up.